late 1800s–early 1900s

 René and Odette Delenne Collection, Leonard C. Hanna, Jr. Fund 2010.448

-Trumpets were used on various occasions, and ivory examples seem to have been reserved for more solemn circumstances, such as funerals.
-This instrument is held horizontally when blown, as its mouthpiece is located in the tusk's inner curve.
-The seated male wearing a shell necklace and a European cloak and hat signifies the acceptance of foreign influence.
+Side-blown trumpets were used on various occasions, and ivory examples seem to have been reserved for more solemn circumstances, such as funerals.
+As the mouthpiece is located on the inner curve, the person who played this instrument held it horizontally.
+A seated male Yombe ruler wearing a shell necklace and a European-style cloak and hat is carved on top.
+His blended dress shows how Yombe people (a Kongo sub-group) selectively adopted elements of foreign dress to wear with their own fashions.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.